tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 T> ### Using `requirements.txt`?
 T> If you went down the path of using `pip freeze` on your own computer to create a `requirements.txt` file of all packages, this should have been added to your Git repository.
 T>
 T> In this instance, [skip to cloning your repository first](#sec-deploy-cloning), then come back here.
-When you clone your repository, you gain access to your requirements files, which means you can then install all the packages to your `rango` virtual environment on PythonAnywhere with the command `pip install -r requirements.txt`.
+When you clone your repository, you gain access to your requirements files, which means you can then install all the packages to your `rangoenv` virtual environment on PythonAnywhere with the command `pip install -r requirements.txt`.

 I> ### Waiting to Download...
 I> Since you're on a shared host, downloading and installing these packages will take considerably longer than doing so on your own computer.
 Don't worry if you think it's crashed -- give it time!